DafyddL/Data_402_Python/json_and_apis/README.md

 ### What does it stand for?
 JSON stands for JavaScript Object Notation.

+### What data types can it store/uses?
+ - Strings
+ - Numbers
+ - Lists
+ - Booleans
+ - Nulls
+ - Objects (dictionaries)

 ### What is it used for?

 It is used in object-oriented programming that uses human-readable language, text, and syntax to store and communicate data objects between applications.